scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/netherlands.md

 * Life sciences
 * Engineering & advanced manufacturing

 ## Help with exporting in the Netherlands

+### Scottish Development International offices

+Scottish Development International can help businesses exporting to the Netherlands from their office in [Brussels](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/belgium-brussels).

+They have one member of staff focussing on industries that produce consumer goods.

 ### GlobalScot

-[GlobalScot](https://www.globalscot.com/) is worldwide network of business contacts who are experts in their field.
-They help and support Scottish businesses.
+The [GlobalScot](https://www.globalscot.com/) network has four experts in the Netherlands covering:

+* energy
+* financial and business services

-## Department for International Trade
+### Department for International Trade

-The [Department for International Trade](https://www.gov.uk/government/publications/exporting-to-netherlands/exporting-to-the-netherlands) can help Scottish businesses export to the Netherlands.
-It has staff in the British Embassy in The Hague.
+You can contact the [Department for International Trade](https://www.gov.uk/government/publications/exporting-to-netherlands/exporting-to-the-netherlands) team in the Netherlands to find opportunities for doing business there.

 ### Chambers of Commerce

-The [Netherlands Britain Chamber of Commerce](http://www.nbcc.co.uk/?lang=nl) offers its members advice and introductions in the Netherlands.
+The Netherlands Britain Chamber of Commerce can offer members:

+* advice
+* introductions

+They have [offices](http://www.nbcc.co.uk/?lang=nl) in London and the Hague.

 You can find more [help with exporting](https://tradingnation.mygov.scot/help-for-businesses/).

 You can also find more information on exporting to the Netherlands in A Trading Nation.